seandmurray/prose_is/README.md

 // Example
 const someList = someCallReturningList();
-if(is.allNil(...someList)) {
+// use the ... operator to decompose the list into arguments. if(is.allNil(...someList)) {
   // Do stuff here
   // as the list is empty or all the values are null or undefined.
 }

-if(is.anyNil(...someList)) {
+// use the ... operator to decompose the list into arguments. if(is.anyNil(...someList)) {
   // Do other stuff here
   // as the list is empty or all the values are null or undefined.